borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] remove superfluous illustration

-- [x] scrap the offset path project

-- [x] review landing page/anchor links
+- [x] add landing page/anchor links to landing page

+- [ ] restructure illustration component to use declarative properties (not index, but tilt, rotation...)

-- [ ] add landing page/anchor links to landing page
+- [ ] rename illustration to planet, with name, satellites and other arguments

 - [ ] create a background for the different sections